Like this post? Help us by sharing it!

 Whether it’s Thai red curries, Korean noodles or Vietnamese spring rolls, TV chef, Jet Tila is indiscriminate in his love of Asian food.
 But he certainly has a soft spot for Japanese cuisine.

-We caught up with him to discover his favourite Japanese dish – a much contested prize at Inside Japan – and pick up a new recipe for our repertoire.
+I caught up with him to discover his favourite Japanese dish – a much contested prize at Inside Japan – and pick up a new recipe for our repertoire.

 “In my next life